--implementing needed economic, policy, and legal reforms to integrate marine conservation and management into sustainable development; [SB: support this statement and open for discussion]
+-implementing needed economic, policy, and legal reforms to integrate marine conservation and management into sustainable development;

-[We shall strive to implement needed economic, policy, and legal reforms to integrate marine conservation and management into sustainable development.]
-[PG: support this statement]
+We shall strive to implement needed economic, policy, and legal reforms to integrate marine conservation and management into sustainable development.

--mobilizing stakeholders for strengthened collaboration and partnerships that will enable us to continue to reap the economical, ecological, and socio-cultural value of the Coral Triangle region; and [SB: support this statement and open for discussion]
+-mobilizing stakeholders for strengthened collaboration and partnerships that will enable us to continue to reap the economical, ecological, and socio-cultural value of the Coral Triangle region;

-[We shall mobilize stakeholders for strengthened collaboration and partnerships that will enable us to continue to reap the economical, ecological, and socio-cultural value of the Coral Triangle region.]
-[PG: support this statement]
+We shall mobilize stakeholders for strengthened collaboration and partnerships that will enable us to continue to reap the economical, ecological, and socio-cultural value of the Coral Triangle region

 -fortifying our institutional and human capacity which are key to driving imperative changes towards a sustainable marine resource for the current and the future generation.
-[SB: support this statement and open for discussion]

-[We shall fortify our institutional and human capacity which are key to driving imperative changes towards a sustainable marine resource for the current and the future generation.]
-[PG: support this statement]
+We shall fortify our institutional and human capacity which are key to driving imperative changes towards a sustainable marine resource for the current and the future generation.